 Conclusion

 This contribution proposes a method to extend GPM in intra prediction, named SGPM.
 The proposed method employs a template-reordered candidate list and only signals the candidate index, where each candidate comprises a combination of the one partition mode and the two associated intra prediction modes.
-The simulation results shows that XXX.
+The simulation results shows that 0.26% gain for AI and 0.13% gain for RA can be obtained.
+There is a room to improve the running time because the current SGPM algorithm is not optimized yet.
 It is suggested to further investigate SGPM in the next EE2.

 References